bkeepers/dotenv/README.md

 $ dotenv ./script.rb
 ```

 The `dotenv` executable also accepts the flag `-f`.
-Its value should be a comma-separated list of configuration files, in the order of most important to least.
+Its value should be a comma-separated list of configuration files, in the order of the most important to the least important.
 All of the files must exist.
 There _must_ be a space between the flag and its value.

 ```console
 $ dotenv -f ".env.local,.env" ./script.rb